vuillaut/TechRadar/CONTRIBUTING.md

 ## A list of criteria for a tool or service to be added in the TechRadar

-1. The tool is designed to measure and/or improve a software quality dimension.
+1. The tool is designed to measure and/or improve a software quality.

 2. The tool automates the measurement and/or improvement of software quality.